akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### After the king - breathing again

-That night, Beatrice sat with her father by the fire.
-Godfrey had gone home, promising to return in the morning.
+Later that night, long after the king had gone, Beatrice sat with her father by the fire.
+Godfrey had promised to return in the morning.
 The reeve and the cook would come tomorrow.
 The king’s words still echoed in her ears.

 “You are not afraid,” Harold said.
 It was not a question.